 Keyword: cheesy corn casserole, corn casserole, corn casserole for one, corn casserole for two, corn casserole with bacon, corn casserole without creamed corn, corn casserole without Jiffy mix, corn pudding, easy corn casserole, holiday side dish, mini corn casserole, side dish, Thanksgiving side dish

-Add onions to the bacon drippings and cook, stirring occasionally, until translucent, about 2 minutes.
+Cook the onions in the bacon drippings until soft, about 2 minutes.

-Stir in garlic and cook for 30 seconds.
-Remove from heat.
+Stir in the garlic and cook 30 seconds, then take the pan off the heat.

-In a medium bowl, whisk together cornmeal, flour, sugar, baking powder, and salt.
+In a medium bowl, whisk the cornmeal, flour, sugar, baking powder, and salt.

-In another bowl, whisk the egg yolk, sour cream, milk, and melted butter.
+In another bowl, whisk the egg yolk, sour cream, milk, and melted butter until smooth.

-Stir in corn, crumbled bacon, and the onion-garlic mixture.
+Stir the corn, crumbled bacon, and onion-garlic mixture into the wet ingredients.

-Add dry ingredients and mix just until combined.
+Add the dry ingredients and stir just until combined.

 Video